CarlosNZ/fig-tree-evaluator/README.md

   operator: 'replace',
   string: '%1 is actually %2 %3',
   substitutions: [
-    // Using the 'user' object from above
+    // Using the 'user' object from above (OBJECT_PROPERTIES operator) {
-    {
       operator: 'objectProperties',
       property: 'user.alias',